 But we won't allow them to vote.

-Now you you just propose that and watch the Democrat reaction to this.
+Now, you just propose that and watch the Democrat reaction to this.

 Just watch the Democrat.

-You take the one thing off the table that the Democrats want and they will have a veritable cow.
+You take the one thing off of the table that the Democrats want and they will have a veritable cow.

-But rush, but Rush, that will destroy the Republican outreach.
+But rush, but rush, that will destroy the Republican outreach.

 There is no Republican outreach.